 Set up multisite network at Raidboxes

-You can set up your multisite network at Raidboxes by creating a new Box and using the option "Create Multisite".
+You can set up your multisite network at Raidboxes by creating a new Box and using the "Create multisite" option there.
 Select the type of network and configure the rest.
-The main page of the network is then created and the network admin account is created.
+The main page of the network is then created and the network admin account is set up.

 - URL redirects for individual websites of the network

-- Customise cronjob overview and settings for subpages (currently only possible for an entire WordPress multisite network)
+- customize Cronjob overview and settings for subpages (currently only possible for an entire WordPress multisite network)

 Migrate WordPress Multisite to Raidboxes

-Once you have installed a WordPress Multisite, you will see the Dashboard of your original website.
-At the top, there is a new option called "My Sites".
-Hover your mouse over it to open two menus.
-Follow "Network Management" and click on the option "Dashboard".
+Once you have installed a WordPress multisite, you will see the dashboard of your original website.
+At the top there is a new option called "My Sites".
+Hover over it to open two menus.
+Follow "Network Management" and click on the "Dashboard" option.

-From here, navigate to "Settings" and first check whether your admin email address and the title of the main page are still correct.
+From here, navigate to "Settings" and first check whether your admin e-mail address and the title of the main page are still correct.
 Then there are several options to configure.
-These are mostly self-explanatory, but I will briefly discuss the registration settings here.
+These are mostly self-explanatory, but I will briefly explain the registration settings here.
 These could possibly be misunderstood.

-Under "Forbidden names" you can restrict the registration of websites with certain words - for example, if you enter the keyword "admin" in the field, the website admin.domain.com cannot be registered.
-This function can be useful in a larger network where websites with custom names can be registered to prevent the use of unwanted names.
+Under "Forbidden names" you can restrict the registration of websites with specific words - for example, if you enter the keyword "admin" in the field, the website admin.domain.com cannot be registered.
+This feature can be useful in a larger network where websites with custom names can be registered to prevent the use of unwanted names.